pestafford/infosec-projects/Home-Automation.md

     - OpenMediaVault VM
     - Unifi controller container

-Most of these VMs and containers were taken from https://github.com/tteck/Proxmox and modified as needed.
+Most of these VMs and containers were taken from [Proxmox VE Helper Scripts](https://github.com/tteck/Proxmox)and modified as needed.
 Later iterations may just run a Docker instance for the containers (LXCs are presumably less secure), but for now the LXC runs in the hypervisor.

 Services: